Luge’s new king: Germany’s Johannes Ludwig wins Olympic gold

 Kindl grabbed an Austrian flag when his race was done, perfectly content with Olympic silver.
 Fischnaller couldn’t contain his celebration when he clinched his medal, hugging longtime partner Emily Sweeney of the United States — she competes in the women’s race that starts Monday — and screaming into the frosty air.

-Felix Loch of Germany, a two-time Olympic champion, was fourth.
+Ludwig was the bronze medalist at the Pyeongchang Games, denying Fischnaller a medal there by 0.002 seconds — nowhere near enough time to even blink.
+Fischnaller carried that disappointment for four years.

+“Finally, I have it now and I’m very excited, happy, relieved,” Fischnaller said.

 Defending Olympic gold medalist David Gleirscher of Austria had trouble in both runs Sunday and finished only 14th.

 The field was cut from 34 sliders to 20 for the fourth and final run, and all three American men advanced to the fourth heat.
 Chris Mazdzer, the silver medalist from the Pyeongchang Games, was eighth.
 Tucker West finished 13th — his best finish in three Olympic appearances.
 And Jonny Gustafson was 19th in his Olympic debut.